HOW PREPARED IS YOUR ORGANISATION FOR AI?

 Feeling unprepared for how AI will impact your communications and culture?
 You’re not alone.
 At the recent Blue Goose Briefing event, ‘AI:Friend or foe?’ there was a shared sense of organisations not being ready for the impact AI will make – both positive and negative.

-Saying that, there was also optimism about what could happen if AI was integrated successfully to support business operations.
+Saying that, there was also optimism about what could happen if AI was integrated successfully to support business operations and overall cyber awareness raised.

 Hosted by Ben Watson, managing director at Blue Goose, our event welcomed keynote speaker and ESET global cyber security advisor, Jake Moore; plus panelists: techUK policy manager Jake Wall; transformation and communications specialist, Emily Hayward; and executive recruiter, Jamie Stokes, CEO of The River Partnership.